 ENDANGERED ANIMALS

 By some estimates people are forcing species into extinction at a rate 100 to 1,000 times higher than the natural rate.
-The WWF estimates that world’s wildlife population was reduced around a quarter between the 1970s and the 2000s.
+The World Wildlife Federation (WWF) estimates that world’s wildlife population was reduced around a quarter between the 1970s and the 2000s and that there was a 52 percent average decline in populations of mammals, birds, reptiles, amphibians and fish around the globe between 1970 and 2010.
 Marine species have been particularly hard hit but birds and land animals have also suffered.
 Frogs and other amphibians are the most at risk of extinction.
 Coral reefs are the most threatened habitat.

-CITES (Convention on International Trade in Endangered Species) has 166 member countries.
-It list 30,000 plants and animal species as varying degrees of endangered.
+CITES (Convention on International Trade in Endangered Species) has 184 member countries.
+It list 40,900 plants and animal species as varying degrees of endangered.
 The IUCN Red List by the World Conservation Union lists endangered species and their status.
-In 2004, there were a record 15,589 organisms listed as threatened species, with 3,000 new additions.
-According to list one in four mammals species is threatened along with one in eight birds and one in three amphibians and almost half the turtles and tortoises.
+As of November 2024, more than 166,000 species have been assessed for the IUCN Red List of Threatened Species.
+The IUCN Red List assesses a wide range of species, including amphibians, birds, mammals, angelfish, butterflyfish, crocodilians, freshwater crabs and crayfish, groupers, gymnosperms, and lobsters.
+In 2023, 42,108 species surveyed for the IUCN Red List were considered at risk of extinction due to human activities, such as overfishing, hunting, and land development.
+In 2004, there were a record 15,589 organisms listed as threatened species by the IUCN, with 3,000 new additions.
+According to the list one in four mammals species is threatened along with one in eight birds and one in three amphibians and almost half the turtles and tortoises.

 A species is considered extinct if there has been no reliable sighting for 50 years.
 According to a study by the 52-members Alliance for Zero Extinction published in December 2005, 795 species are on the brink of extinction.
 According to Conservation International 300 rare species are unprotected.